ULTRONPL/Ubuntu-opera-install-using-snap/README.md

 <br>
 Files will be loacted in diffrend directory if you install browser using differend methots.
 <br>
-&nbspIf you intalled browser using snap the file will be in directory below:
+&nbsp If you intalled browser using snap the file will be in directory below:
 <br>
 /var/lib/snapd/desktop/applications/opera_opera.desktop
 <br>